stinb/plugins/Solutions/git/README.md

 - Absolute from the earliest date [arch_created.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_created.upy)
 - Relative from the earliest date [arch_created_rel.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_created_rel.upy)

 There is also an architecture plugin based on activity: [arch_stability.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_stability.upy).
 Files that have been modified at least twice in the past month (=past 30 days) are "Active".
-If an active file was also active in the previous month, then it is "Reccurently Active".
+If an active file was also active in the previous month, then it is "Recurrently Active".
 All other files are "Stable".
 [3]

 The metric plugin [metric_dates.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/metric_dates.upy) works for file entities, architectures (with file entities) and the whole project.
 It defines the following metrics:

 - Days since creation
-- Days since last modified
+- Days since modified

 # Miscellaneous